pecknigel/learning-resources/index.md

 # Learning Initiatives

 This page features all of the available learning initiatives from [Prescription Free Academy](https://prescriptionfree.academy/).
-They are set up using GitHub Repositories.
-There are links to the README to get started, the files themselves, the commit log and the issues (if any) for each repository.

-It can be handy to bookmark this page.
-It’s updated as things change.

 - Practice Projects
 - Learning Projects